UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2024-07-05_seminar-southampton.md

 on subscribing to a "Sympa" mailing list on the University of Edinburgh website.</small>

-If you have any problems joining the mailing list please contact us at [our email](mailto:s.sukhiani@epcc.ed.ac.uk) to be added manually.
+If you have any problems joining the mailing list please [contact us](mailto:s.sukhiani@epcc.ed.ac.uk) to be added manually.